 - Attachments– One of the first tools launched by Salesforce was Attachments.
 As is obvious from the name, it allows users to create Attachment lists and attach different types of files to particular Salesforce records (like, a contract, offer, or proposal).
 In this case, the size limit of the file to be attached is 25 MB, when attached directly to the Attachment list, whereas even for multiple files attached to the same email the size limit remains 25 MB, with a maximum size of 5 MB per file.

-- Documents Tab– Salesforce Documents Tab allows users to store their web based resources and Visualforce files, such as custom logos and DOT files, in folders without attaching them to any particular records.
+- Documents Tab– Salesforce Documents Tab allows users to store their web-based resources and Visualforce files, such as custom logos and DOT files, in folders without attaching them to any particular records.
 Though this file is not attached to any record, it can easily be accessed or used whenever its need arises.
 For example, users can add a custom logo to the meeting requests by uploading the stored logo directly to the documents tab.

 - Files Home– Salesforce Files Home is a kind of cloud-based repository where files can be uploaded, privately stored, synced and shared among team members and coworkers to kick-start Chatter collaboration.
 This document repository specifically stores files without any association to objects.
-It also allows synchronizing the information in the documents in real time, across all devices, including desktop and mobile.
-It also has a plethora of exquisite features such as file filtering, drag-and-drop, files syncing, and files-specific search tools.
+It also allows synchronizing the information in the documents in real-time, across all devices, including desktop and mobile.
+It also has a plethora of exquisite features such as file filtering, drag-and-drop, file syncing, and files-specific search tools.
 Salesforce Files ideally suits co-working on unique documents, like client proposals.

-- Salesforce Knowledge– Salesforce Knowledge is a corporate knowledge sharing platform, commonly used for creating a base for information sharing among employees.
+- Salesforce Knowledge– Salesforce Knowledge is a corporate knowledge-sharing platform, commonly used for creating a base for information sharing among employees.
 It allows users to create, edit, search, organize, and share knowledge articles in libraries among the organization’s employees.
 Users can also use Salesforce knowledge and a particular web portal to share documents with their clients outside the organization.
-It supports a maximum filesize of 5 MB for all attachments.
+It supports a maximum file size of 5 MB for all attachments.